tadas-jnl/Invoicing/README.md

 ## Status

 ⚠️ **Still in development.**
-The app works, but the frontend is basic, and some features (e.g., VAT support, translations, client management) are planned for the future.
+The app works, but the frontend is basic, and more features and tweaks are planned for the future.
+This is my first Django project after academy, and i'm still working on it!

 ---